hiveot/hub.capnp/pkg/mqttgw/README.md

 ## Status

+This service is functional.

+Known issues:
+* certificate based authentication is in development
+* JWT refresh token support
-This service is in development
+* authorization is in development
+* directory paging is not yet supported
+* The history response of a thing repeats publisherID, thingID and event name for every value, which is very inefficient.
+* The directory response encodes the TD then encodes the response in json, which is also inefficient.

 ## Summary

-Javascript clients do not have an easy way to establish a capnproto connection.
-This service provides a MQTT gateway to the hub, offering limited capabilities for use by javascript clients running in a web browser, or any other MQTT clients.
+Not all clients have an easy way to establish a Capnproto connection with the Hub.
+For example, there is no easy to use javascript serializer and RPC at the time of writing.
+To work arond this, this service provides a MQTT gateway to the hub that can be used over TCP and websocket connections.
+It offers the ability to users and devices for accessing some of the Hub capabilities.
+It is also useful to facilitate integration with MQTT capable systems.

 Features:
-1. User based authentication
+1. Authentication using password, token, or peer certificates
+2. Authorization using the authz service
-2. Subscribe to TD, events and actions
+3. Users can subscribe to events and publish actions
-3. Publish TD, actions and events
-4. Read directory [1]
-5. Read history [1]
+4. Devices can publish events and subscribe to actions
+5. Users can read directory
+6. Users can read history
+7. A golang client for ease of use

 As Mqtt is a pub/sub protocol, not a request/response protocol, responses to request for directory or history are send asynchroneously from the request.

-### Publish Thing Action
+### Publish Thing Action Requests

-Consumers can publish action requests from Things.
-The topic to use:
+Consumers can request actions of Things.
+The mqtt topic to use:
 > PUBLISH: things/{publisherID}/{thingID}/action/{name}

-... where name is the name of the action described in the Thing's TD.
+... where {name} is the name of the action described in the Thing's TD.

 For an action to be accepted, the client that publishes the event must have a role of operator in the group that both the user and the thing are a member of, as defined by authz.